nathanielnyema/rataGUI/README.md

 # Customization

 RataGUI's modular framework was built for easy user customizability and integration.
-You are encouraged to clone the package reponsitory from Github and add additional camera models or plugins for your specific use case.
+You are encouraged to clone the package repository from Github and add additional camera models or plugins for your specific use case.
 ```
 git clone https://github.com/BrainHu42/rataGUI.git
 ```